pietrotedeschi/jamme/README.md

 * **INS**: We assume the worst case scenario according to which the drone does not resort to any navigation system based on sensors that might allow to compute its current position and planning the future trajectory.

 Finally, a *flight controller* is leveraged to allow the drone to fly towards a target, even in the presence of a jammer.
-As previously introduced, our idea mainly resorts to leverage the RSS estimated by the drone with respect to the jammer, so as to infer on the direction to take to reach the target.
+As previously introduced, our idea mainly resorts to leverage the *Received Signal Strength* estimated by the drone with respect to the jammer, so as to infer on the direction to take to reach the target.

 * *For further details, please refer to the paper.*